doradohunter/medp-33100-final/README.md

 ## **Project Overview**

 - Our project showcases a site where anyone can post about their different memories.
-They can add their own images too for an added customization.
+They can add their own images too for an added customization

 ## **Project Members**